Evidence-Based Chiropractic Care

 01

-American College of Physicians Guideline for Low Back Pain, 2017
+Qaseem A et al. American College of Physicians Guideline for Low Back Pain.
+Ann Intern Med.
+2017

-Major clinical guideline recommending non-drug care first for many low back pain cases, including spinal manipulation as an option.
+Major clinical guideline recommending non-drug care first for many low back pain cases, including spinal manipulation as a first-line option.

 02

-Landmark three-part series in one of the world’s most prestigious medical journals, calling for non-pharmacological first-line treatment — including spinal manipulation — and warning against overreliance on opioids, imaging, injections, and surgery.
+Landmark three-part Lancet series calling for non-pharmacological first-line treatment, including spinal manipulation, and warning against overreliance on opioids, imaging, and surgery.

 03